doriwilson/recce-super-demo/QUICK_START.md

 # Try to build (will fail - that's the point!)
 dbt build

-# Run Recce to see it catch the breaking change
+# Run Recce to see it catch the breaking change (uses pre-generated state file)
-recce server
+recce server recce_state.json
 ```

 **What you'll see**: Recce detects the missing `stg_orders` reference.